Indoor Soccer (Futsal) rules

 - Goalkeepers are free to go anywhere on the pitch and kick the ball with their feet with two restrictions:

 - A goalkeeper can’t ever have the ball in their possession for more than four seconds at a time in their own half.

-- Once they touch the ball in their own half (hands or feet) they can’t have it back again in their own half unless an opponent has touched it.
+- Once they touch the ball in their own half (hands or feet) they can’t have it back again in their own half unless another player has touched it.

-- In the opposing half there are no restrictions on the goalkeeper playing the ball with their feet.
-They can have as many touches as they want, for as long as they wants, just like any other outfield player.
+- In the opposing half, there are no restrictions on the goalkeeper playing the ball with their feet.
+They can have as many touches as they want, for as long as they want, just like any other outfield player.

 - Goalkeepers can throw the soccer ball past half.